Hydrogen sulfide: Low-level exposure

 Since hydrogen sulfide occurs naturally in the body, the environment, and the gut, enzymes exist to metabolize it.
 At some threshold level, believed to average around 300–350 ppm, the oxidative enzymes become overwhelmed.
 Many personal safety gas detectors, such as those used by utility, sewage and petrochemical workers, are set to alarm at as low as 5 to 10 ppm and to go into high alarm at 15 ppm.
 Metabolism causes oxidation to sulfate, which is harmless.
 Hence, low levels of hydrogen sulfide may be tolerated indefinitely.

 Exposure to lower concentrations can result in eye irritation, a sore throat and cough, nausea, shortness of breath, and fluid in the lungs.
 These effects are believed to be due to hydrogen sulfide combining with alkali present in moist surface tissues to form sodium sulfide, a caustic.
-These symptoms usually subside in a few weeks.
+These symptoms usually subside in a few weeks if exposure is discontinued.

 Long-term, low-level exposure may result in fatigue, loss of appetite, headaches, irritability, poor memory, and dizziness.
-Chronic exposure to low level H2S (around 2 ppm) has been implicated in increased miscarriage and reproductive health issues among Russian and Finnish wood pulp workers, but the reports have not (as of 1995) been replicated.
+Chronic exposure to low level H2S (around 2 ppm) has been implicated in increased miscarriage and reproductive health issues among Russian and Finnish wood pulp workers, An increase in pre-eclampsia has been reported in women impacted by sargassum strandings in Martinique.